Getting Left of Bang: The next level of tactical awareness

 When you are left of bang you are able to identify some of the pre-event indicators that exist before a crime is committed and have done so with enough time to be proactive

-The following article is part of the WINx: Inspiring Excellence in Law Enforcement event — an event created to help law enforcement professionals think differently.
-WINx is being held November 18 in Lisle, Illinois.
-Register now and be inspired by nine dynamic speakers committed to help you grow courage and embrace excellence.
+The following article was part of the WINx: Inspiring Excellence in Law Enforcement event — an event created to help law enforcement professionals think differently.

 Without the ability of an officer to clearly explain the situation that led to their actions, the public is left to make its own assumptions about police intentions and practices.
 Being able to articulate the legal and scientific reasoning behind the identification of suspicious people is imperative to good policing and it requires that our nation’s law enforcement officers employ a higher level of tactical awareness while on the job.